nano-o/SCP-TLA/README.md

 Use the [quint REPL](https://github.com/informalsystems/quint/blob/main/tutorials/repl/repl.md) to run tests and random simulations.
 For example, on my setup I can run `npx quint -r Nomination.qnt::Test`, which loads the Test module and starts the quint REPL.
 Then I can run `run1` (in the REPL), which prints `true` (which means `run1` is a valid behavior of the specification).
 Finally I can run (again in the REPL) `stateAsRecord` to print all the variables in the state reached at the end of `run1`.

+# The balloting protocol

+[`AbstractBalloting.tla`](AbstractBalloting.tla) contains a high-level specification of SCP's balloting protocol in terms of logical federate-voting messages.
+It will be useful to prove that the concrete balloting protocol is correct by refinement.

+[`Balloting.tla`](Balloting.tla) will eventually contain a specification of the concrete balloting protocol.
+For now, it is work in progress.